 The brief was drafted by Thomas Goldstein and the ABA-IPL Amicus Briefs Committee, in coordination with the ABA Standing Committee on Amicus Curiae Briefs.

-The Nominating Committee, appointed by Section Chair Don Martens, welcomes suggestions of members for nominees for the 2010-2011 ABA year for the offices of Chair-Elect, Vice Chair, Secretary, Financial Officer, Publications Officer, Membership Officer, Section Delegate to the ABA House of Delegates (term expiring in 2013), and four new members of Council for four-year terms expiring in 2014.
-Under the Section Bylaws, Section Chair-Elect Marylee Jenkins will automatically assume the office of Section Chair on September 1, 2010.
+The Section’s Nominating Committee, appointed by the Section Chair Marylee Jenkins, welcomes members’ suggestions for candidates for Officer and Council positions.
+The Nominating Committee is responsible for nominating members to serve in the following 2011-2012 ABA year positions: Chair-Elect, Vice Chair, Secretary, Financial Officer, Publications Officer, Membership Officer and CLE Officer (all for one-year terms), Section Delegate to the ABA House of Delegates (for a three-year term expiring in 2014), and four new members of Council (all for four-year terms expiring in 2015).

 Pamela Banner Krupka

 Take advantage of an opportunity to participate in developing Section policy and sign up as a voting member of your committee.
 Voting members will be asked to study the policy issues of the committee and vote on the reports in a timely and responsive manner.
 Any lawyer member of a committee is welcome to sign up to be a voting member of the committee.

 Committee members that choose not to enroll as a voting member can still participate in all other committee activities and receive any committee information.

 The Judicial Intern Opportunity Program (JIOP) is seeking to expand its partnership with the ABA Section of Intellectual Property Law.
 JIOP is a full-time six-week minimum summer internship program which is open to all first- or second-year minority and/or financially disadvantaged law students who want to do legal research and writing for state and federal judges.